gunalv0810-lgtm/demo/README.md

 ## 👤 Author

 **Gunal**
-AI/ML Developer | Building practical, real-world ML applications
+ Learning ML | Building practical, real-world ML applications

 If you found this project interesting, consider giving it a ⭐!